 Trigger Pull Weight: 17.5 lbs DA, 6.6 lbs SA (as stated by Walther.
 SA ~5 lbs as measured)

 MSRP: $449 Black Finish, $469 Nickel Finish.
 Typical retail price $346 and $376, respectively (see GrabAGun, KYGunCo, etc)

 Accuracy: * * * *

 Given the small size, short sight radius, and black front sight I was much more accurate with this pistol than I expected to be.
 The fixed barrel certainly shoots straight, and I think the mechanical accuracy potential of the thing is way higher than I could get out of it.

 Frame fit and angle are nice.
 Trigger is nice.
 Controls are fine, although I’m not a fan of slide-mounted safeties.
 Easy to manipulate the slide.
 Overall, comfortable and very good ergos for a sub-compact.

-Four stars only in a comparison against my experience with direct competitors, meaning sub-$400 semi-auto .22 LR pistols with reciprocating slides.
+Three stars (average) in comparison against my experience with direct competitors, meaning sub-$400 semi-auto .22 LR pistols with reciprocating slides.
 Some distaste for light-loaded ammo.
 100% reliable with stronger stuff.
-Overall, I think it’s a tad better than average for a sub-compact .22 of this sort.
+Overall, I think it’s about average for .22 of this sort.

 Customize This: * *